aimeeu/cardiganpeke/content/en/docs/samples/philosophy.md

 ### Site navigation

 All items being of equal weight, is the left nav in alphabetical order?
 That makes navigation easier to scan.

+### SEO review

+https://developers.google.com/search/docs/beginner/seo-starter-guide for in-depth SEO guidelines and explanations.

+#### Page file names

+Use [simple, human-readable, and logical URL paths for your pages](https://developers.google.com/search/docs/advanced/guidelines/url-structure) and provide clear and direct internal links within the site.

+#### Page titles

+Google analyzes the content of the page, catalogs images and video files embedded on the page, and otherwise tries to understand the page.

+When listing search results, Google truncates longer page titles but still finds keywords in the entire title when building the index.

+**Create short, meaningful titles that accurately reflect the page content.** Include relevant keywords.
+Do not sacrifice accuracy (or keyword) for brevity.
+Armory's priority is accurate/descriptive page titles, but do your best to keep them a manageable length.

+#### Guidelines

+To improve search ranking placement, keep these in mind when editing and approving content:

+* Title should be descriptive and contain keywords if possible.
+Use natural language and ensure that the content of the page is clearly expressed.
+  * Titles should be no longer than _60 characters_  _maximum_.
+55 is preferred.
+  * Go from unbranded to branded terms as appropriate.
+  * All titles should be unique.
+  * The title should not be the same as a heading (H2) on the page.
+* Front matter `description`  turns into a `meta` tag when compiled.
+  * Description should be no longer than 160 characters and also contain keywords because search engines look for.
+  * Make sure that the language is natural and clearly describes what the user finds on the page.
+  * Do not make it a duplicate of the title.
+  * Make it enticing and clear.
+For example, what you learn, what problems it solves,  etc.
+* H2 and H3 tags should be contain keywords if it makes sense.
+Heading tags send valuable ranking signals to Google and provide context to bots.
+  * "Overview of pipelines" rather than "Overview".
+  * "Prerequisites for deploying to …" rather than "Prerequisites"  (Yes, it may be repetitive but SEO rankings are voodoo).
+* Short intro sections directly below heading (1-2 sentences is enough) that include the keyword target.
+* Link to other relevant content using keyword-focused anchor text.
+  * Anchor text sends ranking signals to Google.
+When you use keywords in the anchor text, that reinforces the keyword targeting of the linked page.
+Plus, it can be clearer for users and shows them exactly what the link they're clicking focuses on.
+  * In general, internal links between pages are powerful for SEO.
+When you link from a high-ranking, high-traffic page to another page, it passes some of that page's power on to other areas of the site.
+* Page URLs
+  * Ensure that the URL is human-readable and clearly conveys the page content.
+If/as applicable include the priority keyword in the url.
+  * Use only lower case and hyphens.
+* Images
+  * Ensure that all images have alt tags that are clear descriptions of what the images express.
+Include keyword(s) if/as appropriate.
+  * Ensure that the image name is human readable and conveys what the image is

 ### Best practices